 - of people being placed in accommodation outside of London away from their established social networks such as employment, schools and friendship groups - this can be extremely difficult to experience and can consequently cause people to be more dependent on the public purse.

-Initially our income is likely to cover running costs so we can firmly establish the organisation, rather than generate profits.
+Initially our income is likely to cover running costs so we can firmly establish the organisation, rather than generate surpluses.
 However, we will be supporting local charity the 999 Club (based on Deptford Broadway) with their fundraising efforts, including match funding donations made by our customers to them.
 The charity provide advice and support for people who are homeless to equip them with the ability and confidence to learn new skills, gain employment and find sustainable housing solutions.
 Find out more at: www.999club.org

 Other approaches required to meet homeless need